gabihodoroaga/dataflow-examples/kotlin/geolocation/readme.md

 # geolocation

-This project is an example of how to convert find the country, region and the city from latitude and longitude while streaming data from Pub/Sub to BigQuery using Dataflow and Apache Beam.
+This project is an example of how to find the country, region and the city from latitude and longitude while streaming data from Pub/Sub to BigQuery using Dataflow and Apache Beam.
+You can find more by reading this blog post [hodo.dev](https://hodo.dev/posts/post-36-gcp-dataflow-geolocation/)

 ## How to setup and run